AmrrithaSivakumar/datasciencecourseraa/README.md

 # datasciencecourseraa
-This is a repository created to for my coursera coursework.
+This is a repository created for my coursera coursework.